cfe84/bounce/README.md

 ```

 In addition, the following sub-commands can be used to configure endpoints:

 ```
   -e, --echo                                        reply with request body -r, --response response body                      specify response to be sent -f, --file response file                          use a file containing the response -H, --header 'header: head'                       specify header to be replied.
 Can have multiple -s, --status http status                          specify status for response.
-Defaults to 200
+Defaults to 200 -x, --proxy-to https://www.google.com             Proxy request to another server.
+Response headers and status
+                                                    code are returned.
+The 'host' header will be replaced to match the destination server.
+  --proxy-path                                      Proxy request path to the proxied as
+                                                    well.
+This is
+                                                    especially useful if you catch all request to the proxy. (e.g.
+                                                    --get '*' --proxy-to https://www.google.com --proxy-path).
+Path
+                                                    is appended to any path defined it the proxy-to sub-command, so don't use trailing slashes in the proxy path
 ```

 Sub-commands are applied only to the commands that is before them.
 For example: